cncf/glossary/CONTRIBUTING.md

 * Catherine Paganini (catherine@buoyant.io)
 * Jason Morgan (jason@buoyant.io)

+## Glossary Entry Format
+Each entry should have the following format.
+Start with a short paragraph of **what it is**, then explain the **problem it addresses**, and close with **how it helps**.
+Each section shouldn't exceed 100 words (a total of 300 words max per term).

 ## Guidelines
 * To propose specific changes to a glossary entry, edit that entry in your branch and issue a pull request.
 * To request that an entry be clarified, updated, or reconsidered, you may alternatively open an issue.